sujal-chauhan2006/feature-engineering-practice/README.md

 ## 📌 Overview

 This repository contains hands-on practice of **feature engineering, data preprocessing, and transformation techniques** using Python and Scikit-learn.
-It focuses on understanding how raw data is cleaned, transformed, encoded, and prepared for machine learning models.
+It focuses on understanding how raw data is cleaned, transformed, encoded, scaled, and prepared for machine learning models.

 The repository includes beginner-friendly practical notebooks covering preprocessing workflows commonly used in real-world ML pipelines.